sumowll/BD4H-Bootcamp/web/spark-application.md

 # Feature Construction
 ## Overview
 To apply machine learning algorithms, we need to transform our data into `RDD[LabeledPoint]`.
 This feature construction is similar to what we did in [Hadoop Pig]({{ site.baseurl }}/hadoop-pig/), but will be more concise since we are programming in Scala on Spark.
 We will need to consider an one-year prediction window.
 Specifically, we will only use data one year before HF happen/not happen.
-Below figure depict the window
+The figure below depict relationship between prediction window and target.
 ![Prediction Window]({{ site.baseurl }}/image/post/prediction-window.jpg "Prediction Window")

-High level steps are depicted as below
+High level steps are depicted as the figure below
 ![process-overview]({{ site.baseurl}}/image/post/mllib-predict-process.jpg "predictive process")

-Our parallelization will be on **patient level**, i.e. each element in RDD is everything about one and only one patient.
-Feature and prediction target for each patient is almost independent form the others.
+Our parallelization will be on **patient level**, i.e. each element in RDD is everything about exactly one patient.
+Feature and prediction target for each patient is almost independent from the others.
 Recall that our data file is in the following form:
 ```
 00013D2EFD8E45D1,DIAG78820,1166,1.0
 00013D2EFD8E45D1,DIAGV4501,1166,1.0